eagle-1/qemu-static-conf/README.md

 ### How do I test if it's working

 NOTE: You will need to `sudo docker` below if you haven't set up the appropriate [permissions](https://docs.docker.com/engine/installation/linux/linux-postinstall/).
-Your might have to restart docker service for [buildx](https://docs.docker.com/buildx/working-with-buildx/) to pick up the platforms.
+You might have to restart docker service for [buildx](https://docs.docker.com/buildx/working-with-buildx/) to pick up the additional platforms.

 ```
 user@ubuntu:~# docker buildx ls